AnubisLMS/Anubis/web/src/Content/ElavatorPitch.md

 history&quot; is generated for each student.
 It shows when students started their assignment, then for each submission if their build passed or failed and how many tests passed.
-If they used the Anubis Cloud IDEs as most students do choose to, then the graph generated shows a <i>near minute by minute</i> representation of which challenges they faced and how long it took for them to overcome them.
+If they used the Anubis Cloud IDEs as most students do choose to, then the graph generated shows a *near minute by minute* representation of which challenges they faced and how long it took for them to overcome them.

 ![student assignment visual history](/api/public/static/000e6a27e2f9a14d)